 Fermanagh and Omagh District Council considers that there has been effective management of the initial phase of change related to local government reform with the transition to a new organisation.
 The Council recognises that further transformation change is required within specific service areas and the organisation generally in the context of other strategic issues and the Community Plan 2030 for the district.

-The current focus of this work in 2020/21 has been an Organisational Review which has progressed through consultation and is now moving into implementation in 2021/22.
-This work is supported by a Corporate Projects Manager and a leadership capacity building programme is in development.
+The focus of this work in 2021/22 has been implementation of an Organisational Review which has been largely completed.
+A leadership development programme has been developed and delivery has commenced to support capacity building amongst managers.

 The Council recognises that Climate Change represents a significant challenge for the future.
-It has recently agreed a Climate Change and Sustainability Strategy and is currently working to develop the Action Plan to support this work.
+It has agreed a Climate Change and Sustainability Strategy and an associated Action Plan and is establishing a delivery team to progress the implementation of these plans.